 Central Synagogue is guided and inspired by Jewish tradition and our core purpose is to transform lives.

-The Synagogue will employ you as a full-time Educator in The Lese Center for Living Judaism.
-Your responsibilities will include, but are not limited to, classroom teaching, family and parent education, social justice programming, social and holiday programming, field trips and other off-site programs, and communication with parents and other stakeholders.
+The Synagogue will employ you as a full-time Educator in The Lese Center for Living Judaism for the 2021-2022 Academic Year.
+Your responsibilities will include, but are not limited to, virtual and/or in person classroom teaching, family and parent education, social justice programming, social and holiday programming, field trips and other off-site programs, and communication with parents and other stakeholders.

 Responsibilities include but are not limited to:

 • Planning, implementation and assessment of curriculum and programs for students in grade K-9;

 • Teaching and engaging students in grades K-9 each afternoon with occasional Shabbat teaching;